mehdi-lamrani/python-shapes/README.md

 The goal of this workshop is to illustrate Object Oriented Programming Principles through the implementation of shape classes and methods, leveraging inheritance and abstract classes

-It also illustrate the usage of testing through pytest
+It also introduces the organisation of a python project into modules and packages, and illustrates the usage of test driven developement through pytest

 #### TODO : ####